Civic Partnerships

 Overview

-Our Approach
+Our Strategy

 MacArthur is a leader among local foundations, government agencies, research institutions, nonprofit community organizations, and private sector actors that mobilize collective assets to address pressing challenges or pursue timely opportunities.
 We work in close collaboration with our partners to identify the problems and support the solutions that community members want to address.

-COVID-19 and Racial Justice
+Covid-19 and Racial Justice

 With civil unrest stemming from the unrelenting violence against and murder of Black Americans, all too often at the hands of police officers, the Foundation committed to a heightened focus on structural and systemic racism.
 Within the Chicago Commitment, we pledge to bring the same focus to our work in Civic Partnerships, including support for economic recovery and targeted investments in racial justice movements.